gustavoparedes/QuickLog/README.md

 # Workspace

 A workspace is a "container" for logs that can hold one or more .evtx files from one or multiple machines running Windows.
 Before you can start viewing the logs, you need to create a new workspace or open a previously created one.
-By default, a newly created workspace does not contain any log files; you must add logs after creating or opening the workspace.
+By default, a newly created workspace does not contain any log files; you must add logs after creating the workspace.
 Additional logs can always be added.
 A workspace can also be opened to continue reviewing logs and can be closed when necessary.

 # Log Acquisition